tomburger/zusa/MAKING.md

 ## First view

-We first create a policies and gates
+NO, NOT THIS WAY -- We first create a policies and gates

 Then we create index, create and edit view